unforswearing/dued/help.md

 Entering `dued` before your date and/or time is the only difference between using `dued` as an Applescript Applet and Alfred Workflow.
 Typing `dued help` will bring you to this page.

-Finally, to be completely honest, the `dued` Alfred Workflow will probably be the most frequently updated version.
+The `dued` Alfred Workflow will probably be the most well maintained version.

 **OSX System Service**